Drill, Moscow, drill: Team Biden goes on defense over mixed signals on energy, climate

-Team Biden had to play defense Monday after the president suffered a self-inflicted dent to his reputation ahead of the U.N. climate conference in Glasgow, Scotland, when he urged other major energy producers to pump more oil.
+Team Biden had to play defense Monday after suffering a self-inflicted dent to his reputation ahead of the U.N. climate conference in Glasgow, Scotland, when he urged other major energy producers to pump more oil.

-Climate czar John Kerry insisted there was “no inconsistency” between the administration’s aggressive climate change position and Mr. Biden’s effort to convince OPEC and Russia to open up supply amid a global energy crisis.
+Climate czar John Kerry insisted there was “no inconsistency” between the administration’s aggressive climate change position and Mr. Biden’s effort to persuade OPEC and Russia to open up supply amid a global energy crisis.

-“It’s just not inconsistent,” said Mr. Kerry in a conference call with reporters.
+“It’s just not inconsistent,” Mr. Kerry said in a conference call with reporters.
 “If it were, if he were asking them to boost their production over five years, I’d quit.
 But he’s not.
 He’s asking them to boost production in this immediate moment.”

-The day before, Mr. Biden also played defense at the end of the Group of 20 world leaders’ summit in Rome where he made the plea for more fossil fuel.
+The day before, Mr. Biden played defense at the end of the Group of 20 meeting of leaders of industrial and emerging-market nations in Rome, where he made the plea for more fossil fuel.
 Although he agreed that “on the surface, it seems like an irony,” he said it wasn’t inconsistent at all.

 “But the truth of the matter is — you’ve all known; everyone knows — that the idea we’re going to be able to move to renewable energy overnight and not have — from this moment on, not use oil or not use gas or not use hydrogen is just not rational,” Mr. Biden said.